MikroElektronika/mikrosdk_click_v2/clicks/irda2/README.md

 void irda2_reset( irda2_t *ctx );
 ```

-## Example Description

-> This example demonstrates the use of an IrDA 2 Click board by showing the communication between the two Click boards.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initalizes device and makes an initial log.

 ```c
 void application_init( void )
 {
     irda2_cfg_t irda2_cfg;